Living abroad can be a breeze in many respects–from the slowing down of life pace to a reduced cost of living.

 Maybe you’re a full-time translator for a company in Mexico.

-Or you work as a freelance web developer for various start-ups in Colombia.
+Or you work as a freelance web developer for various start-ups in California.

 If you earn all or a portion of your income while living outside the USA, you may qualify for the Foreign Earned Income Exclusion (FEIE).